brunodifranco/project-airbnb-classification/README.md

 # 1. **Airbnb and Business Problem**

 <p align="justify">
-Airbnb operates as an online marketplace for short-term homestays.
-Their business model consists of charging a comission from each booking.
-So they can better understand their customers behaviors and most desired booking locations a Data Scientist was hired, in order to predict the five most likely countries for a US user to make their next booking.
-There are 12 possible outcomes of the destination country: USA, France, Canada, Great Britain, Spain, Italy, Portugal, New Zealand, Germany and Australia, as well as 'NDF' (which means there wasn't a booking) and other countries.
+Airbnb is an online marketplace for short-term homestays, and their business model consists of charging a comission from each booking.
+So they can better understand their customers behaviors and most desired booking locations a Data Scientist was hired, in order to predict the five most likely countries for a USA user to make their next booking.
+Airbnb provided data from over 200 thousand users, split in two different datasets (more information in <a href="https://github.com/brunodifranco/project-airbnb-classification#2-data-overview">Section 2</a>), so the predictions could be made for over 60 thousand users.
+There are 12 possible outcomes of the destination country: 'USA', 'France', 'Canada', 'Great Britain', 'Spain', 'Italy', 'Portugal', 'New Zealand', 'Germany' and 'Australia', as well as 'NDF' (which means there wasn't a booking) and 'other countries'. </p>

- Insuricare is an insurance company that has provided health insurance to its customers, and now they are willing to sell a new vehicle insurance to their clients.
-To achieve that, Insuricare conducted a research with around 305 thousand customers that bought the health insurance last year, asking each one if they would be interested in buying the new insurance.
-This data was stored in the company's database, alongside other customers' features.

-Then, Insuricare Sales Team selected around 76 thousand new customers, which are people that didn't respond to the research, to offer the new vehicle insurance.
-However, due to a limit call <i>restriction*</i> Insuricare must choose a way of selecting which clients to call: </p>

-- Either select the customers randomly, which is the <b>baseline model</b> previously used by the company.

-- Or, the Data Science Team will provide, by using a Machine Learning (ML) model, an ordered list of these new customers, based on their propensity score of buying the new insurance.

-<i> * Insuricare Sales Team would like to make 20,000 calls, but it can be pushed to 40,000 calls. </i>

 # 2. **Data Overview**
 The training data was collected from a PostgreSQL Database.
 The initial features descriptions are available below: